vinylrich/vinylrich/README.md

 ### Hi there 👋
 I am Junwoo kim who is interested in GOLANG from South Korea.

-If you want to contact me, please leave me an email
+If you want to contact me, send to me an email

 - 🌱 I’m currently learning: Go,Echo